ericsacchetto/ProMicroKeypad/README.md

 The HID library https://github.com/NicoHood/HID was used, which provided an easy implementation of the shortcut key code.

-All the schematic and PCB design was done using KiCad.
+All the schematic and PCB design were done using KiCad.

 ![IMG_20211112_130509__01](https://user-images.githubusercontent.com/40772357/141386648-0b74f1af-5522-4a60-b79d-7141d7ba0363.jpg)